Personal profile

 Dr Blache has completed his PhD in Neurosciences at INRA in France and the AFRC Neuroendocrine Laboratory at Babraham in the UK.
 Dr Blache was awarded a Postdoctoral Fellowship from the University of Western Australia and then joined UWA.
 Since 1993, Dr Blache worked on projects funded by the Australian Research Council (ARC), National Health & Medical Research Council (NHMRC), Meat and Livestock Australia (MLA), Australia Wool Innovation (AWI) and the French, Danish and Norwegian research agencies.

-Associate Professor - School of Animal Biology
+Professor - School of Agriculture and Environment

 Associate Professor - UWA Institute of Agriculture